Fedict/dcattools/README.md

   * The various portals (except `all`) should be harvested using the scrapers.
   * The resulting RDF files must be improved using the enhancers
-  * The enhanced files can be uploaded to the data.gov.be portal
+  * The enhanced files can be uploaded to the data.gov.be portal using the updater
-  * Then use the `all` enhancer to merge the files from the portals into one file `datagovbe.nt`
+  * Then use `all` enhancer to merge all the files from the various portals into one file `datagovbe.nt`
-  * Convert the merged file using the EDP tool to an XML file `datagovbe_edp.xml`
+  * Convert the merged file using the EDP tool to an XML file called `datagovbe_edp.xml`
   * Upload both the `datagovbe.nt` and `datagovbe_edp.xml` to [github](https://github.com/fedict/dcat)
+  * This will be used as input for the European Data Portal (scheduled Thursday morning, every week)

 ### Configuration